JulienTant/Laravel-Env-Sync/README.md

-!
-Ths package is still in active developement.
-Use at your own risks !
+**Ths package is still in active developement.
+Use it at your own risks !**

 # Laravel Env Sync